scconroy/os-bootstrap/README.md

 screen -dmS bootstrap amzn2-linux-bootstrap.sh screen -r
 ```
-Use CTRL + a,d to disconnect from session after giving the password in the script
+Use CTRL + a,d to disconnect from session after giving the password in the script.
 After reboot please login back and run the following command
 ```bash
 screen -dmS brew bash brew-install.sh